-The Central Federation of Finnish Real Estate Agencies (KVKL=Kiinteistönvälitysalan Keskusliitto ry) is the nationwide advocacy and umbrella organization for the real estate brokerage industry in Finland
+Finnish Association of Real Estate Agencies is the nationwide advocacy and umbrella organization for the real estate brokerage industry in Finland

-The Central Federation of Finnish Real Estate Agencies (KVKL), the nationwide advocacy and umbrella organization for companies and associations engaged in the real estate brokerage business in Finland, looks after the interests of its members and seeks to wield influence in order to attain the common goals.
+Finnish Association of Real Estate Agencies is the nationwide advocacy and umbrella organization for companies and associations engaged in the real estate brokerage business in Finland, looks after the interests of its members and seeks to wield influence in order to attain the common goals.

-The goals of the Central Federation of Finnish Real Estate Agencies are to promote and develop research and training in the real estate brokerage industry and to further related ethical and legal regulation.
-Additionally, the Federation promotes projects designed to ensure a higher standard of competence of agents, increase the quality of the services offered by the agencies, and guarantee compliance with good real estate brokerage practice and, consequently, safer housing transactions in Finland.
+The goals of the Finnish Association of Real Estate Agencies are to promote and develop research and training in the real estate brokerage industry and to further related ethical and legal regulation.
+Additionally, the Association promotes projects designed to ensure a higher standard of competence of agents, increase the quality of the services offered by the agencies, and guarantee compliance with good real estate brokerage practice and, consequently, safer housing transactions in Finland.

-The headquarters of KVKL is located in the city center of Helsinki.
-The organization is led by the CEO Jukka Malila (M.Sc.)
+The headquarters of KVKL is located in Pasila, Helsinki.

 Fields of activity:

 The Federation serves as an umbrella organization for, and representative of, the real estate brokerage industry on the national level.
 Its fields of activity are: